 Without adequate supporting documentation, such as invoices, this department is unable to determine whether relief association funds were expended for purposes authorized by Act 118.
-Furthermore, prudent business practice dictates that supporting documentation be maintained to verify the propriety of all financial transactions.
+Furthermore, prudent business practice dictates that supporting documentation be maintained to evidence the propriety of all financial transactions.

-Cause: Even though notified of this condition during the prior audit period, relief association officials, again, neglected to establish adequate internal control procedures to ensure supporting documentation is maintained for all expenditures.
+Cause: Relief association officials failed to establish adequate internal control procedures to ensure supporting documentation is maintained for all expenditures.